Permissionless-Software-Foundation/psf-js-examples/minimal-slp-wallet/README.md

 - Verify that a UTXO is unspent
 - Get token icons and other media associated with a token

 It is 'token aware' and can work with all SLP tokens, including NFTs.
-The [access directory](./access/) contains examples for interfacing with the different flavors of blockchain infrstructure.

 ## Running Examples

+You will need [node.js](https://nodejs.org/en) installed on your computer.

+The [access directory](./access/) contains examples for interfacing with the different flavors of blockchain infrastructure.

 You can run each example script by entering its directory and running the JavaScript file with node.js.
 Example: if the file is named `create-wallet.js`, run it with this command: `node create-wallet.js`

-You will need [node.js](https://nodejs.org/en) installed on your computer.

 If you are trying to start from the first time, here is the recommended path to take when running examples:
 - [create-wallet](./wallet/create-wallet) to create a wallet.
 Send it a few cents of BCH to enable the other examples.